ahmedelmhnd/opRecipes/README.md

 # opRecipes
-This is a small project of recipes website to practice and condese html.
+This is a small project of a recipes website to practice and condese html.